Wang Ben saw them on his way back from the market.

 "You sound certain."

 Wang Ben caught himself before he said too much.
-"Pattern recognition," he said instead.
-"The beast activity is following the same curve as five years ago, but it's escalating faster.
+"I've been watching the signs," he said instead.
+"The beast activity looks just like five years ago, only it's getting worse faster.
 Whatever's driving them out of the deep forest, it's more urgent this time."

 "Training partners," Wang Ben said.